SunPower Corporation (SPWR) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for SunPower Corporation (SPWR) by analysts is $19.33, which is $3.33 above the current market price.
-The public float for SPWR is 172.86M, and at present, short sellers hold a 10.02% of that float.
-On March 09, 2023, the average trading volume of SPWR was 3.98M shares.
+The average price point forecasted by analysts for SunPower Corporation (SPWR) is $19.20, which is $4.14 above the current market price.
+The public float for SPWR is 172.86M, and currently, short sellers hold a 9.14% ratio of that floaft.
+The average trading volume of SPWR on March 13, 2023 was 4.03M shares.

 SPWR’s Market Performance

-The stock of SunPower Corporation (SPWR) has seen a 1.18% increase in the past week, with a -10.42% drop in the past month, and a -34.78% fall in the past quarter.
-The volatility ratio for the week is 3.90%, and the volatility levels for the past 30 days are at 5.41% for SPWR.
-The simple moving average for the last 20 days is -1.03% for SPWR stock, with a simple moving average of -21.91% for the last 200 days.
+SPWR’s stock has seen a -5.91% decrease for the week, with a -9.84% drop in the past month and a -33.99% fall in the past quarter.
+The volatility ratio for the week is 5.15%, and the volatility levels for the past 30 days are at 5.44% for SunPower Corporation The simple moving average for the last 20 days is -5.47% for SPWR stock, with a simple moving average of -25.96% for the last 200 days.

 Analysts’ Opinion of SPWR

-Many brokerage firms have already submitted their reports for SPWR stocks, with Scotiabank repeating the rating for SPWR by listing it as a “Sector Perform.”
-The predicted price for SPWR in the upcoming period, according to Scotiabank is $20 based on the research report published on March 02nd of the current year 2023.
+Many brokerage firms have already submitted their reports for SPWR stocks, with Citigroup repeating the rating for SPWR by listing it as a “Neutral.”
+The predicted price for SPWR in the upcoming period, according to Citigroup is $16.50 based on the research report published on March 10th of the current year 2023.

-Janney, on the other hand, stated in their research note that they expect to see SPWR reach a price target of $16.
-The rating they have provided for SPWR stocks is “Neutral” according to the report published on February 09th, 2023.
+Scotiabank, on the other hand, stated in their research note that they expect to see SPWR reach a price target of $20.
+The rating they have provided for SPWR stocks is “Sector Perform” according to the report published on March 02nd, 2023.

-Barclays gave a rating of “Underweight” to SPWR, setting the target price at $18 in the report published on January 25th of the current year.
+Janney gave a rating of “Neutral” to SPWR, setting the target price at $16 in the report published on February 09th of the current year.

-During the last 5 trading sessions, SPWR rose by +1.18%, which changed the moving average for the period of 200-days by -7.25% in comparison to the 20-day moving average, which settled at $15.55.
-In addition, SunPower Corporation saw -14.20% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SPWR fell by -5.91%, which changed the moving average for the period of 200-days by -11.58% in comparison to the 20-day moving average, which settled at $15.46.
+In addition, SunPower Corporation saw -18.69% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading